firefoxfoxthrot/developer-web-site/_pages/ur.md

 mixing encoding and policy.
 UR is a specification with more clearly defined layers that could be expandable, yet still self-identify its contents.
-* **They Provide Strong Layering.** Fundamentally, URs are a binary encoding with an optional textual encoding built atop that.
+* **They provide strong layering.** Fundamentally, URs are a textual (URI) encoding of a tagged CBOR structure.
 Anything else is optional.
 * **They're transport independent.** Though URs offer powerful support for certain forms of transport, they're not directly linked to those other layers: they can be used uniformly for URIs, QRs, NFCs, or other transport methodologies, offering strong interoperability.
+* **They allow easy conversion between binary and text.** URs establish a correspondence between a CBOR tag, which is numeric, and a UR type string, which is textual.
+Developers can then move the same CBOR structure back and further between binary encoding (with the tag) and text encoding (without the tag, but with the type string).

 Depending on how URs are used, they can offer even more advantages.